Curriculum

 Literacy

-In Grade 1 & 2, students engage in a daily two-hour Literacy block.
+In Grade 1 & 2, students engage in a two-hour Literacy block daily.
 This includes a consistent and integrated approach to Reading, Writing, Structured Literacy and Speaking & Listening.
 All components of the Big 6 areas—oral language, phonological awareness, phonics, vocabulary, fluency and comprehension—are carefully integrated and embedded into our comprehensive literacy program.

 Numeracy